htetpaihtun/docker-for-my-friends/chapter-4/README.md

 ````
 - In first volume mount, we will overwrite default.conf file with out own default.conf file from host system.
 - In second volume mount, we will added our own my-index.html and pass to nginx.

+*We overwrite default.conf with our own default.conf to demonstrate its nautre.
+But in real world, you would rather add new configuration files to the nginx configuration folder. (for virutal hosting web apps)*

 Now, we know how to talk to containers via storage.